 - whether an IFI can unilaterally take a decision to accelerate its own facility, with the effect that acceleration is not required to occur under the conventional facilities; and

-1 Munib Hussain is a senior associate at Milbank LLP.
+1 Munib Hussain is special counsel at Milbank LLP.

 3 The Sadara Integrated Chemical Project located in Saudi Arabia (June 2013) and the SATORP Jubail Export Refinery Project located in Saudi Arabia (June 2010) were both examples of this.

 4 Although it has been implemented in various countries such as Saudi Arabia, shariah cannot be said to pertain to any particular country.
-This connection is a requirement of an agreement's governing law under the Convention on the Law Applicable to Contractual Obligations 1980 (the Rome Convention).
+This connection is a requirement of an agreement's governing law under the Rome Convention on the Law Applicable to Contractual Obligations 1980.

 5 See Shamil Bank of Bahrain v.
 Beximco Pharmaceuticals Ltd 2 All ER (Comm) 849.
 A recent judgment in the English High Court (Dana Gas PJSC v.
 Dana Gas Sukuk Ltd and others EWHC 2928) also confirmed that this was the correct approach.
-The latter case involved a UAE-based issuer called Dana Gas (DG), which argued that its mudarabah sukuk should not be enforced on several grounds, including non-compliance of the sukuk with shariah.
-DG initially attempted to obtain a judgment in the Sharjah Federal Court of First Instance.
+The latter case involved a UAE-based issuer called Dana Gas, which argued that its mudarabah sukuk should not be enforced on several grounds, including non-compliance of the sukuk with shariah.
+Dana Gas initially attempted to obtain a judgment in the Sharjah Federal Court of First Instance.
 However, because it was English law that governed several of the sukuk documents, it also successfully applied to the English High Court for an interim injunction preventing any declaration of event of default or dissolution event from the certificate holders under the sukuk.
-DG partially based its argument for this on the Ralli Bros principle, which renders unenforceable any contract governed by English law containing an obligation to take an action in a certain location where doing so in that location would be unlawful.
-A judgment handed down on 17 November 2017 found DG to be unsuccessful on all grounds.
+Dana Gas partially based its argument for this on the Ralli Bros principle, which renders unenforceable any contract governed by English law containing an obligation to take an action in a certain location where doing so in that location would be unlawful.
+A judgment handed down on 17 November 2017 found Dana Gas to be unsuccessful on all grounds.

 6 Any sukuk prospectus will also include a similar disclaimer from the issuer.